mtchynkstff/absenteeism-graduation-risk-signals/README.md

 # Absenteeism–Graduation Risk Signals

+## Key Takeaway
+Chronic absenteeism is meaningfully associated with graduation outcomes, but explains only a small share of the variation.
+Its greatest value lies in early risk stratification and residual-based prioritization—helping identify districts that miss graduation expectations even when attendance levels appear favorable.

 ## Overview
 This project examines whether **chronic absenteeism can function as an early risk signal for graduation outcomes** at the U.S. school district (LEA) level.
 Using public federal education data, the analysis integrates school-level absenteeism from the Civil Rights Data Collection (CRDC) with district-level graduation rates from EDFacts.